In the last few blogs, we focused on Omega-3 and its potential effects on your mood.

 What’s at the tip of your fork can certainly affect the way you feel.

-But even if you are diligent about your diet, it’s difficult to get all the ‘happy nutrients’ you need from just your plate.
+But even if you are diligent about your diet (read no sugar, no gluten, no dairy), it’s difficult to get all the ‘happy nutrients’ you need from just your plate.

 This is when supplements can help.

 And no, a multivitamin does not count as a supplement for depression.
 They will not give you the right kind and quantity of what you need.

 - It’s EPA, not DHA, that helps with mood.

 - Take 1000 mg of ‘unopposed EPA’ per day.